A Rocket Delivery person worked like a dog until he became the fuel himself

 | From a petition issued on 2024-7 for the Rocket Delivery worker death case |

 "I am Geum-seok Jeong (정금석).
-My son, Seul-gi Jeong (정슬기), who worked as a Rocket Delivery person (driver) for Coupang for a year and two months, passed away suddenly last May (2024).
+My son, Seul-gi Jeong (정슬기), who worked as a Rocket Delivery person (driver) for Coupang for 14 months, passed away suddenly last May (2024).
 The cause of his death was suspected ventricular fibrillation and myocardial infarction.
 He died from overwork.

-My son passed away at the tender age of 41, leaving behind his wife and four children.
-Now, my eldest grandchild, a middle school freshman, is hearing that his father became the fuel for Rocket Delivery.
-How will my daughter-in-law and grandchildren, who have lost their husband and father, live on?" - by Geum-seok Jeong in the Petition for the Rocket Delivery worker death case
+My son died at the tender age of 41, leaving behind his wife and four children.
+Now, my eldest grandchild, a middle school freshman, hears people say that his father became the fuel himself for Rocket Delivery.
+How will my daughter-in-law and grandchildren who have lost their husband and father live on?" - by Geum-seok Jeong in the Petition for the Rocket Delivery worker death case

 Rocket Delivery is the name of a delivery service that made Coupang a logistics giant in South Korea.
 Since its launch in 2014, it has been repeatedly cited as the cause of the deaths of 27 Coupang Korean workers.

 July 30, 2024, Korean lawmaker Joo-young Gihm (김주영) a member of Environment and Labour Committee of National Assembly issued a press release.
-The following was to report on their visit to the late-night work site at Coupang's Namyangjoo 2nd Camp.
+The following quotes are from the report on their visit to the late-night work site at Coupang's Namyangjoo 2nd Camp.

-"The 'camps' where sorting and delivery work takes place, are notorious for having the harshest working conditions within Coupang.
-The Namyangjoo 2nd camp, which we attempted to inspect this morning, is known as the worst hell for Coupang employees.
-Operated by Coupang CLS, the camp operates on a contract basis, with most employees hired through temporary agencies.
+"The 'camps' where sorting and delivery work takes place are notorious for having the harshest working conditions within Coupang.
+The Namyangjoo 2nd camp that we attempted to inspect this morning, is known as the worst hell for Coupang employees.
+Operated by Coupang CLS, the camp operates on a contract basis and most employees hired through temporary agencies.

 Numerous issues related to the camps within Coupang include illegal dispatching, fake 3.3 and the "cleansing system" which allows employers to fire workers at any time as pleased.

 'Rocket Delivery' relies on late-night work, peaking at 3 A.M. as it's driving force.
-However, this late-night sorting task is extremely labor-intensive and often leads to delivery, resulting in long working hours that lead to overwork and even fatalities.
+However, this late-night sorting task is extremely labor-intensive and often leads to delivery tasks, resulting in long working hours, overwork, and even fatalities.

-Indeed, Coupang's working conditions were appalling, as witnessed and experienced firsthand by a reporter who previously investigated workplace safety through undercover reporting.
+Indeed, Coupang's working conditions were appalling as witnessed and experienced firsthand by a reporter who investigated workplace safety through undercover reporting.

-The temperature inside Coupang's warehouses soared to 32 degrees Celsius (90 degrees Fahrenheit) and humidity exceeded 87%, yet Coupang provided employees with only two small fans for cooling.
+The temperature inside Coupang's warehouses soared to over 32 degrees Celsius (over 90 degrees Fahrenheit) and humidity exceeded 87%, yet Coupang reportedly provided employees with only few small fans for cooling.

 An investigation into paid break times for workers at four Coupang warehouses revealed similar violations.